ibm-cloud-docs/hlf-support/internal/blockchain_images.md

 ## Getting started
 {: #getting-started}

-To deploy and operate the {{site.data.keyword.blockchainfull_notm}} images, you can download the open source tools that are provided by the Hyperledger community.
+To deploy and operate the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images, you can download the open source tools that are provided by the Hyperledger community.
 Follow the steps to [Install the prerequisites](https://hyperledger-fabric.readthedocs.io/en/release-2.2/prereqs.html) and [Download the Fabric Samples, Binaries, and configuration files](https://hyperledger-fabric.readthedocs.io/en/release-2.2/install.html){: external} in the Hyperledger Fabric documentation.
 These steps might download the open source Fabric images as well.

 After you download the Fabric samples and binaries, you can find the configuration files and binaries that you need to set up a network in the `fabric-samples\config` and `fabric-samples\bin` folders.
 You can also find example artifacts and scripts for how to set up a network by using Docker Compose in the `fabric-samples\first-network` directory.
 You learn more about these artifacts and the steps that are involved by reading the accompanying [Build Your First Network](http://hyperledger-fabric.readthedocs.io/en/release-2.2/build_network.html){: external} tutorial.

-If you are using the open source configuration files, you need to make the following changes to deploy the {{site.data.keyword.blockchainfull_notm}} images:
+If you are using the open source configuration files, you need to make the following changes to deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric images:

-1. For each component, you need to alter the `image` field to use the {{site.data.keyword.blockchainfull_notm}} image instead of the open source image.
+1. For each component, you need to alter the `image` field to use the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric image instead of the open source image.

 2. You need add the `LICENSE` field to accept the {{site.data.keyword.IBM_notm}} license:
   ```
   LICENSE=accept
   ```

-3. If you are deploying a peer node, you need to use the core chaincode variables to instruct the peer to build chaincode using the {{site.data.keyword.blockchainfull_notm}} certified images.
+3. If you are deploying a peer node, you need to use the core chaincode variables to instruct the peer to build chaincode using the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric certified images.
 For example, if you are using Go chaincode, you need to set the following variables:
   ```
   CORE_CHAINCODE_NODE_RUNTIME=cp.icr.io/cp/ibm-hlfsupport-nodeenv:2.2.3-20210915-amd64
   CORE_CHAINCODE_GOLANG_DYNAMICLINK=true